Andrew Bell (judge): Academic life

 Bell began his legal studies at the University of Sydney.
-He graduated in 1989 with a Bachelor of Arts and a Bachelor of Laws with first class honours in both degrees, as well as receiving the University Medal in both.
+He graduated in 1987 with a Bachelor of Arts and in 1989 a Bachelor of Laws with first class honours and receiving the University Medal in both degrees.
 Bell also received the Sydney University Convocation Medal.
-He obtained a prize in Roman law studying under Arthur Emmett (who subsequently became a judge of the same Court).
-He was also a medallist in Economic History and Law at the University of Sydney (where he was a resident from 1985 to 1989 at St Paul's College).
-He became a member of the College Council in 2004, and continued to serve as a member until 2013.
-He also served as deputy chairman between 2010 and 2013.
+He was a resident from 1985 to 1989 at St Paul's College.
+He became a member of the College Council in 2004, and continued to serve as a member until 2013, and served as deputy chairman between 2010 and 2013.
 He was later in 2018 to commission a sculpture by Ayako Saito called “Heaven’s Door” for the college.

+In 1989, Bell and Warren Lee won top honours in the World Universities Debate Championships held at Princeton, New Jersey, defeating debaters from the University of Toronto.
+The win was after an eight-day tournament organised by the American Whig-Cliosophic Society of Princeton University, involving 116 teams from 18 nations.
+The pair had in the semi-finals defeated a team from Yale University.